The Greystoke Plantation

 • He builds his headquarters in their

-• The territory (Uziri), which at this point is located in Central/West Africa (near the Angola and Congo border according to ERB's descriptions).
+• The territory (Uziri), which at this point is located in Central/West Africa (near the Portuguese Angola and Belgium Congo border according to ERB's descriptions).

 The Return Of Tarzan